flohero/Spongebot/README.md

 # Why
 I hated to manage my bot just over source files or via command line, so i made a simple REST API and website to manage my bot.

+# Releases
+On the releases page are the build executables for linux and windows, without the website, it is just the api and the bot.

 # Build
 To run this Project you need a postgresql instance and a webserver like apache2.